 The Law Office of Richard Lawson is a law firm that specializes in DUI Law.
 DUI and DUI-related cases are all we do.
 Richard Lawson is a former Gwinnett County DUI prosecutor in Lawrenceville with over 20 years' experience in Georgia DUI Law.
 He is the top-rated DUI attorney in the state, as rated by Avvo.
 Please see his reviews and contact us for a free, no-obligation consultation.

-If you were arrested for DUI in Lawrenceville, Georgia, or anywhere in Gwinnett County, you only have ten business days to save your driving privilege.
-You (or your Lawrenceville DUI Lawyer) must file an Administrative License Suspension (ALS) Hearing request within ten business days for $150.
-If the hearing is not requested within the ten-day timeframe, your license will be suspended automatically.
+If you were arrested for DUI in Lawrenceville, Georgia, or anywhere in Gwinnett County, you only have thirty business days to save your driving privilege.
+You (or your Lawrenceville DUI Lawyer) must file an Administrative License Suspension (ALS) Hearing request or an ignition interlock device request within thirty business days for $150.
+If the hearing is not requested within the thirty-day timeframe, your license will be suspended automatically.
 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your license will be suspended for one year, with no opportunity for a permit.
 Contact an experienced Lawrenceville DUI Attorney as soon as possible after your Lawrenceville DUI arrest.

 How To Save Your Driver's License

 - First, you should hire an experienced Lawrenceville DUI Attorney.
 There are many things to consider when choosing the best Lawrenceville DUI Lawyer.

 - Have your blood sample retested (if you took a blood test, of course).